-PREPARATION AND PARTICIPATION:
+PREPARATION, PARTICIPATION, AND DISCUSSION LEADERSHIP:

-This will be a tremendously active and interactive class.
-We will spend a lot of time physically performing ancient athletic events and military techniques.
-We will also be spending a lot of time talking about the things we have read and learned in class.
-Thus it is critical that you be willing to take active part in class, both intellectually and physically.
+This will be a tremendously intellectually active and interactive class.
+We will delve deeply into the texts that we are reading, and I will expect you to prepare carefully every day to discuss knowledgeably and take part in any class activities planned, and to lead discussion and present summaries/analyses of sources you have read, when it is your turn to do so.
 To do the best job in carrying out class activities, it will be important for you to be well prepared for each class.
-If you have not done your reading, you are likely to feel rather foolish as the rest of us are performing events and you do not know what we are doing.
 Thus a significant part of your grade will come from your participation in class and your preparation for it.
 Either I will assign you a grade in this category based on my observations and notes, or I will give you the opportunity to justify a grade for yourself.